 Here are five things to prepare for your US taxes for the coming tax year:

 1. Confirm Your Filing Status US Taxes

 Every year the tax filing threshold changes.
-This year, the single filing status jumped up to $12,200 minimum instead of $12,000 from last year.
-That is a $200 increase.
+This year, the single filing status jumped up to $12,550 minimum.
 Other aspects like the married filing separately category has stayed the same – being at $5 for eligibility to file.

 Married Filing Jointly:

 - Under 65 (both spouses), and gross income was at least $25,100

 - 65 or older (one spouse), and gross income was at least $26, 450

 - 65 or older (both spouses), and gross income was at least $27,800

 Married Filing Separately:

 - at any age, and gross income was at least $5 (yes, five us dollars – no typo here)